supercid/techdocs-wiki-tmp/SPA:-Basics.md

 ### Setting the cart

 The cart content _must_ updated whenever the cart contents change.
 The cart contents are the 1:1 representation of the user's cart.
-Also note that the cart contents is only send to Nosto when you perform [Action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action).
+Also note that the cart contents is only send to Nosto when you perform an [action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action).
 If you want to send the cart contents to Nosto right away, you add `.viewCart().update()` to your call.
 See full example below.

 You may also pass `null` or `undefined` to signify that there was no change in the cart.